 The easiest way to keep the true meaning of Christmas in Christmas is to force the world out.
 Decide what is important to you and your family, and work out a way of creating traditions that will celebrate this.
 Love spending time outdoors?
 Start a tradition of watching the stars every night.
 Love reading?
 Read the Christmas story every night.
 Love cooking?
 Bake cookies and other treats.
 You get the just of it.

-Read all about our new family traditions in the post coming on the 27th of November 2020!
+Read all about our new family traditions.

 - Stop emphasizing the food